plone/plone.restapi-angular/docs/reference/services.rst

 This service gives access to all the Plone RESTAPI endpoints to manage resourcezs (i.e contents).

+Properties:

+`defaultExpand`: array of string indicating the default expansions that will be asked to the backend when we call `get`.

 Methods:

 `breadcrumbs(path: string)`: return the breadcrumbs links for the specified content.